admindatahandbook/book/testing/index.md

 ## Case Studies {#sec:case-studies}

 Differential privacy is a relatively new concept, first presented in the theoretical computer science literature in 2006 and now seeing early stages of application in real-world settings.
-This section provides short case studies on three implementations of differential privacy: the 2020 Decennial Census, the Opportunity Atlas, and The Dataverse Project.
+This section provides short case studies on three implementations of differential privacy: the 2020 Decennial Census, the Opportunity Atlas, and the Dataverse Project.
 This discussion focuses on describing aspects of the context in which these differentially private solutions were developed, as well as the design choices that were made with respect to the relevant contextual factors.

 This selection of case studies, though limited by the small number of practical implementations of differential privacy to date, aims to reflect a range of different scenarios.
 The first case study involves a national statistical agency publishing statistical data products from a census, the second involves a team of researchers developing a web-based visualization tool for exploring sensitive administrative data analyzed as part of a research study, and the third describes the functionalities of a general-purpose differential privacy tool being developed for use by data providers and analysts who do not have expertise in differential privacy.
 Although none of these examples directly describe sharing data from sub-national agencies, they carry real-world lessons relevant to employing differential privacy in such contexts.